War Ravaged Gettysburg 161 Years Ago. Here’s How the Battle Affected Students

 The building was first used by Union officers for logistics and observation.
 They were led there by chemistry and mathematics professor Michael Jacobs, who allowed them to use the building.
 Soon, the Union retreat led to the campus falling behind Confederate lines.
 The building was taken over and the cupola was famously used by Confederate General Robert E. Lee to observe the battlefield.

 Students watched as their residence hall turned into a bloody, chaotic field hospital, full of the sick and mortally wounded.
-From July 1 to July 29, the building would continue to serve as a hospital alongside students who continued to live, study and attend class in the building.
+From July 1 to July 29, the building would continue to serve as a hospital alongside students who continued to live and in the building.
 Upwards of 900 injured were treated in Penn Hall, and many died in the building.

 “When I came to my room I saw it afforded ample accommodation for three — one on the bed and two on the floor.
 All rooms, halls and hallways were occupied with the poor deluded sons of the South,” remarked one College senior who returned to campus on July 6, three days after the battle’s conclusion.